razpinator/rayo/doc/keywords.md

 ### Parser Considerations

-When implementing a parser for Functure:
+When implementing a parser for Rayo:

 1. **Keyword Recognition**: Keywords should be recognized before identifier tokenization
 2. **Context Independence**: Keywords are recognized regardless of context